 You’ll find a lot of baking recipes that call for one egg white or one egg yolk, which means you’ll likely end up with some leftovers.
 Don’t waste these!
 I love to save egg whites to make myself an egg-white omelet filled with vegetables and cheese.
 Egg whites are also great to make a quick meringue topping for a bowl of fruit.
 If you’re feeling fancy, you can use your leftover egg white as a whipped foam garnish on a cocktail.
 If you have leftover egg yolks, those have many uses as well.
 Save the yolk and add it to your next egg scramble for a little more richness.
-You can whip egg yolks into a hollandaise sauce or use one to make homemade mayonnaise.
+You can whip egg yolks into a classic hollandaise sauce or use one to make homemade mayonnaise.

 Sour cream is a versatile ingredient that you can use in various ways if you find yourself with leftovers.
 I always have sour cream in my refrigerator because I am partial to putting it on my baked potatoes.
 I also like to mix it with lime juice to make a zesty, creamy taco topping, or mix it with eggs to make the fluffiest scrambled eggs ever.
 Often, I use it to make a creamy sauce for beef stroganoff or even stir it into some marinara to make it extra rich.
 You can use it to replace mayonnaise in just about anything and even replace the milk in some baking recipes.

 Buttermilk is one of those baking ingredients that’s commonly bought for the sole purpose of being baked into something.
 If you find yourself with leftover buttermilk, there are many ways to use it up.
-Try making a buttermilk ranch dressing or buttermilk pancakes.
+Try making a buttermilk ranch dressing or Sunday morning pancakes.
 You can also use buttermilk as a marinade for fried chicken, as it helps tenderize the meat.
 Mix buttermilk with mayonnaise and vinegar and toss it with some cabbage the next time you’re making coleslaw, or add it to potato salad.
 Buttermilk has an expiration date and should be kept in the refrigerator until that date.

 Sweetened Condensed Milk